Celestial317/proof-check-agent/README.md

   Uses search-based heuristics to determine whether the claim is factual, mathematical, coding-related, or linguistic.

 * **Fact-Checker**
-  Queries Wikipedia and DuckDuckGo to validate real-world claims.
+  Queries Wikipedia and Tavily Search to validate real-world claims.

 * **Math Reasoning Checker**
   Uses `LLMMathChain` for numerical expression verification.